In this blog post I will describe how we can push datasets from SAP Data Intelligence to SAP Analytics Cloud (SAC).

 If you see other messages such as openapi.status_code 403 Forbidden then you will likely need to get the SAC dataset API enabled on your SAC tenant, this can be done by logging a support ticket or a Jira if you are SAP employee.

 If we do have the dataset API enabled, the output should be similar to the Wiretap below showing we received 2 API responses.

 At 11:07:57 we see the existing SAC datasets and their IDs.

 At 11:08:01 we see the creation of our new dataset DH_WEBDATA_EUR_GBP

 Switching to SAC we can verify the dataset has been created under “My Files”

 Opening the dataset shows our data safely in SAC

 From here we can quickly build some cool visualisation and even use that data with Smart Predict.

-We can now seamlessly push data into SAC from either SAP Data Hub or SAP Data Intelligence.
+We can now seamlessly push data into SAC from SAP Data Intelligence Cloud or on-premises.
 This could be simple data movement or to integrate the output of machine learning models from Data Intelligence in SAP Analytics Cloud.
 I hope this blog post has helped you better understand another integration option.